The new musical, Paradise Square arrives on Broadway next spring.

 On Sale Through

-• MASKS REQUIRED: All guests must wear a properly fitting mask over the nose and mouth in the theatre except when eating or drinking in designated areas. • VACCINATIONS REQUIRED: All guests must be fully vaccinated to enter the theatre and must present digital or physical proof at the door. • Children under 12 and people with a medical condition or closely held religious belief that prevents vaccination may show proof of a negative COVID-19 test. • PHOTO ID: Guests ages 18 and older must present a valid government-issued photo ID.
-Guests under 18 may also show a school ID, birth certificate or social security card (Photo is not required).
-Guests under 12 must be accompanied by an adult who meets the above requirements. • Guests who do not comply with these policies will be denied entry or asked to leave the theatre.
+• MASKS REQUIRED: All guests must wear a properly fitting mask over the nose and mouth in the theatre except when eating or drinking in designated areas. • VACCINATIONS REQUIRED: Everyone ages 12 and older must be fully vaccinated with an FDA or WHO authorized vaccine to attend a show.
+Children ages 5-11 must be vaccinated with an FDA or WHO authorized vaccine OR present a negative test to attend a show.
+Be ready to show proof of vaccination at the theatre. • Children under 5 and people with a medical condition or closely held religious belief that prevents vaccination may show proof of a negative COVID-19 test.
+Testing results must be provided by a qualified lab, administered by a heath care professional. • PHOTO ID: Guests ages 18 and older must present a valid government-issued photo ID.
+Guests under 18 may also show a school ID, birth certificate or social security card (photo not required).
+Guests under 12 must be accompanied by an adult who meets the above requirements. • Guests who do not comply with these policies will be denied entry or asked to leave the theatre